zc2913-svg/Data-Analytics-Portfolio/retail-sales-dashboard/README.md

 # Retail Sales Dashboard

 ## Overview
 This project analyzes retail sales data to identify trends in revenue, product performance, and regional sales patterns.

-## Objective
 The goal of this project is to explore how sales vary across categories, time periods, and regions, and to present these findings in a clear, business-focused way.

 ## Dataset
 The dataset contains 1,000 retail transactions from 2023 to early 2024, including customer demographics, product category, quantity purchased, price per unit, and total amount.